USA-RedDragon/sentinel_tunnel/README.md

 ## Configure

-The code contains an example configuration file named `configuration_example.json`.
-The configuration file is a json file that contains the following information:
+The code contains an example configuration file named [`configuration_example.yaml`](configuration_example.yaml).
+The configuration file is a yaml file that contains the following information:

 * The Sentinels addresses list
 * Optionally, the Sentinel password